 - Design, user interface and functionality of the mobile app or website.

-- If your app or website is not publicly available (i.e., it’s not available in an app store or its not a live website), you should upload a pdf of screen-shots of your creation.
-Your entry must be accompanied by a pdf of a description (max 500 words) on why you created the app or website, its purpose and what problem it solves.
+- If your app or website is not publicly available (i.e., it’s not available in an app store or its not a live website), you should upload a PDF containing a selection of screen-shots of your creation.
+Your entry must be accompanied by a PDF of a description (max 500 words) on why you created the app or website, its purpose and what problem it solves

 - If app or website was developed as a group, groups cannot exceed a maximum of 4 members.